shiki/dotfiles/README.md

 1. Clone this repo to a local dir (e.g. `~/.files`).
 Make sure to use `--recursive` when cloning or run `git submodules update --init --recursive` after cloning.
 2. Symlink `dotfiles/.bash_profile` to `~/.bash_profile`
 3. Restart Terminal or iTerm2
-4. Enable plugins and aliases
+4. Enable plugins, aliases, and completions

    ```bash
    $ bash-it enable plugin git